Gorilla Trekking in Bwindi Impenetrable & Mgahinga National Park

 What’s the price & validity for gorilla permits in Uganda?

-To go trekking with the gorillas in the jungle you must buy a permit which issues you permission for the activity, gorilla permits in Uganda costs $600 USD per person and it is valid for only the dates assigned to it, if you do not turn up for the dates of your permit it will be invalid for use by another person and this $600 USD cost is not refundable.
+To go trekking with the gorillas in the jungle you must buy a permit which issues you permission for the activity, gorilla permits in Uganda costs $700 USD per person and it is valid for only the dates assigned to it.

 Gorilla permits in Uganda are only issued by Uganda Wildlife Authority but the permits are always booked by local tour operators and in advance such that your permit is processed in time before your trekking dates.